ry4nzhu/academic-page/content/authors/admin/_index.md

 - Visitors
 ---

 My name is Ruiyang Zhu.
-I am a fifth-year Ph.D. student [ [CV](files/cv.pdf) ] in [Computer Science and Engineering](https://cse.engin.umich.edu/) at the [University of Michigan](https://umich.edu/), advised by Prof. [Z. Morley Mao](https://web.eecs.umich.edu/~zmao/).
+I am a final-year Ph.D. student [ [CV](files/cv.pdf) ] in [Computer Science and Engineering](https://cse.engin.umich.edu/) at the [University of Michigan](https://umich.edu/), advised by Prof. [Z. Morley Mao](https://web.eecs.umich.edu/~zmao/).
 My research interests broadly include computer systems and networks, with a focus on mobile networks and networked systems.
 My current research focus on cooperative perception on connected and autonomous vehicles.

 Before the start of my Ph.D. journey, I received my bachelor degrees in Computer Engineering from [Shanghai Jiao Tong University](http://en.sjtu.edu.cn/) and the [University of Michigan](https://ece.engin.umich.edu/academics/undergraduate-programs/programs/computer-engineering/), where I had a happy time doing mobile network and system research.